 How well do you know the Hong Kong Dragon Boat Festival?
 Here’s your guide to the festivities and an action-packed day watching the Dragon Boat races with the kids.

 With heart-pumping races and colourful festivities surrounding the Dragon Boat Festival, you can’t live in Hong Kong without witnessing this event at least once.
-We’ve outlined the major races happening this year – from energetic races in Stanley to religious parades in the middle of traditional stilt houses in Tai O, here’s the lowdown for a guaranteed exciting day out with the kids.
-Also, to truly enjoy the festivities like a local, be sure to get your hands on some rice dumplings (yes, we’ve listed where to get them too!).
+We’ve outlined the major races happening this year – from high-energy races in Stanley to religious parades past traditional stilt houses in Tai O, here’s the lowdown for a guaranteed exciting day out with the kids.
+Also, to truly enjoy the festivities like a local, be sure to get your hands on some zongzi or rice dumplings (yes, we’ve listed where to get them too!).

 Jump to: